ryansobol/eslint-config-ryansobol/README.md

 };
 ```

-Add the following code to the `.eslintrc.js` file of an ECMAScript 6 project running in Node.js.
+Add the following code to the `.eslintrc.js` file of an ECMAScript 6 project that's running in Node.js.

 ```js
 module.exports = {